Neit-Inc/CoinBase-Wallet-cplusplus-js-API-Wallet-Storage-Web-Browser-Multi-Crypto-Secure-Gui/README.md

     3.- You will be presented with your public and private keys and their respective QR codes.
 Do not scan these.

-    4.- Click the ‘cash wallet’ tab.
+    4.- Click the ‘CoinBase wallet’ tab.

     5.- Select the number of addresses to generate.

-    6.- If you don’t wish to keep the Okcash artwork, click the ‘Hide art?’ button.
+    6.- If you don’t wish to keep the OkCoinBase artwork, click the ‘Hide art?’ button.

     7.- Click the ‘Generate’ button to create new wallets.